 Part of the reason that children can struggle to sleep is that they're frequently in a rapid stage of development, whether it's physical, mental, or emotional.
 Chamomile supports healthy sleep and relaxation thanks to the presence of apigenin, a bioflavonoid compound that it contains in high amounts.

 Passionflower is another herbal staple that has been used for centuries to promote sleep, rest, and calm.
 It is shown by research to be effective at supporting healthy sleep.
-It can also help to soothe anxiety and stress in children.
+It can also help to calm and soothe stress in children.

 Passionflower has almost no side effects (still best to check with your child's doctor) and is not habit-forming, but it could lead to next-day drowsiness, which is harder for children to overcome.

-Sleepy Nights for Kids and Quiet Time for Kids are two gentle herbal formulations that rely on passionflower and complementary herbs to help promote rest, calm, and relaxation.
+Sleepy Nights & Fresh Mornings For Kids and Quiet Time Calm & Center For Kids are two gentle herbal formulations that rely on Passionflower and complementary herbs to help promote rest, calm, and relaxation.
 If they lead to next-day drowsiness in your child, consider having your child take them earlier in the evening, reduce the amount taken, or use a different sleep supporting alternative.